The Local Lifting Property, Property FD, and stability of approximate representations: Permanence properties for the (L)LP

 Let $A$ and $B$ be unital $C^*$-algebras, each unitally containing a third $C^*$-algebra $C$.
 Then there is a notion of \emph{(unital) free product $C^*$-algebra of $A$ and $B$, amalgamated over $C$}, denoted $A \Asterisk_C B$ (see for example \cite[II.8.3.5]{Blackadar:2006eq} or \cite[Section 5.1]{Loring:1997aa}).
 This has the property that if $\Gamma$ and $\Lambda$ are discrete groups containing a common subgroup $\Delta$, then

 (see for example \cite[Lemma 3.1]{Eilers:2018ab}).

-\begin{theorem}[Boca, Pisier, Ozawa, Enders-Shulman] Let $A$ and $B$ be unital $C^*$-algebras, unitally containing a common finite-dimensional $C^*$-subalgebra $C$.
+\begin{theorem}[Boca, Pisier, Ozawa, Enders--Shulman] Let $A$ and $B$ be unital $C^*$-algebras, unitally containing a common finite-dimensional $C^*$-subalgebra $C$.
 If $A$ and $B$ have the LLP, then so does $A \Asterisk_C B$.
 If moreover $A$ and $B$ are separable and have the LP, then $A \Asterisk_C B$ has the LP. \end{theorem}

 \begin{proof} For the LLP, the case where $C$ is just scalar multiples of the unit is due to Pisier \cite[Theorem 0.2]{Pisier:1996aa}; Ozawa \cite[discussion below Proposition 3.2.1]{Ozawa:2004ab} explains how to extend it to free products amalgamated over a finite-dimensional $C^*$-subalgebra.
-For the LP, the result without amalgamation is a consequence of a result of Boca \cite[Theorem 3.1]{Boca:1991aa}, and is due to Enders-Shulman \cite[Corollary 4.3]{Enders:2024aa} in general (they also give a different proof in the LLP case, assuming $A$ and $B$ are separable). \end{proof}
+For the LP, the result without amalgamation is a consequence of a result of Boca \cite[Theorem 3.1]{Boca:1991aa}, and is due to Enders--Shulman \cite[Corollary 4.3]{Enders:2024aa} in general (they also give a different proof in the LLP case, assuming $A$ and $B$ are separable). \end{proof}

 The following corollary is immediate from Theorem \ref{fp the} and the canonical isomorphism in line \eqref{fpc*gp}.

 \begin{corollary} Let $\Gamma$ and $\Lambda$ be groups, and $\Delta$ a common finite subgroup.
 Then if $\Gamma$ and $\Lambda$ have the LLP, so does $\Gamma \Asterisk_\Delta \Lambda$.
 If moreover $\Gamma$ and $\Lambda$ are countable and have the LP, then $\Gamma \Asterisk_\Delta \Lambda$ has the LP. \end{corollary}